89luca89/distrobox/docs/README.md

 ## Why

-- Provide a mutable environment on an immutable OS, like [Endless OS, Fedora Silverblue, OpenSUSE MicroOS, ChromeOS](compatibility.md#host-distros)  or [SteamOS3](posts/steamdeck_guide.md)
+- Provide a mutable environment on an immutable OS, like [ChromeOS, Endless OS, Fedora Silverblue, OpenSUSE MicroOS, Vanilla OS](compatibility.md#host-distros), or [SteamOS3](posts/steamdeck_guide.md)
 - Provide a locally privileged environment for sudoless setups (eg. company-provided laptops, security reasons, etc...)
-- To mix and match a stable base system (eg. Debian Stable, Ubuntu LTS, RedHat) with a bleeding-edge environment for development or gaming (eg. Arch, OpenSUSE Tumbleweed or Fedora with latest Mesa)
+- To mix and match a stable base system (eg. Debian Stable, Ubuntu LTS, RedHat) with a bleeding-edge environment for development or gaming (eg. Arch, OpenSUSE Tumbleweed, or Fedora with the latest Mesa)
-- Leverage high abundance of curated distro images for docker/podman to manage multiple environments
+- Leverage a high abundance of curated distro images for `docker`/`podman` to manage multiple environments.

-Refer to the compatibility list for an overview of supported host's distro [HERE](compatibility.md#host-distros) and container's distro [HERE](compatibility.md#containers-distros).
+Refer to the compatibility list for an overview of the supported host distros [HERE](compatibility.md#host-distros) and container's distro [HERE](compatibility.md#containers-distros).

 ### Aims

-This project aims to bring **any distro userland to any other distro** supporting podman, docker or lilipod.
+This project aims to bring **any distro userland to any other distro** supporting `podman`, `docker`, or `lilipod`.
-It has been written in POSIX sh to be as portable as possible and not have problems with dependencies and glibc version's compatibility.
+It has been written in POSIX shell to be as portable as possible and it does not have problems with dependencies and `glibc` version's compatibility.

 Refer [HERE](compatibility.md#supported-container-managers) for a list of supported container managers and minimum supported versions.